Nikon: Thai operations

 Nikon has shifted much of its manufacturing facilities to Thailand, with some production (especially of Coolpix cameras and some low-end lenses) in Indonesia.
 The company constructed a factory in Ayuthaya north of Bangkok in Thailand in 1991.
 By 2000, it had 2,000 employees.
 Steady growth over the next few years and an increase of floor space from the original 19,400 square meters (209,000 square feet) to 46,200 square meters (497,000 square feet) enabled the factory to produce a wider range of Nikon products.
 By 2004, it had more than 8,000 workers.

 The range of the products produced at Nikon Thailand include plastic molding, optical parts, painting, printing, metal processing, plating, spherical lens process, aspherical lens process, prism process, electrical and electronic mounting process, silent wave motor and autofocus unit production.

-As of 2009, all of Nikon's Nikon DX format DSLR cameras and the D600, a prosumer FX camera, are produced in Thailand, while their professional and semi-professional Nikon FX format (full frame) cameras (D700, D3, D3S, D3X, D4, D800 and the retro-styled Df) are built in Japan, in the city of Sendai.
-The Thai facility also produces most of Nikon's digital "DX" zoom lenses, as well as numerous other lenses in the Nikkor line.
+By the early 2010s, Nikon's Thai facility produced DX-format DSLRs and models including the D600, while several professional and semi-professional FX-format cameras—including the D700, D3 series, D4, D800 and Df—were produced in Sendai, Japan.
+The Thai facility also produced many DX zoom lenses and other lenses in the Nikkor line.

 Nikon-Essilor Co.
 Ltd.

-In 1999, Nikon and Essilor have signed a Memorandum of understanding to form a global strategic alliance in corrective lenses by forming a 50/50 joint venture in Japan to be called Nikon-Essilor Co.
+In 1999, Nikon and Essilor signed a memorandum of understanding to form a global strategic alliance in corrective lenses by forming a 50/50 joint venture in Japan to be called Nikon-Essilor Co.
 Ltd.

-The main purpose of the joint venture is to further strengthen the corrective lens business of both companies.

-This will be achieved through the integrated strengths of Nikon's strong brand backed up by advanced optical technology and strong sales network in Japanese market, coupled with the high productivity and worldwide marketing and sales network of Essilor, the world leader in this industry.
+The main purpose of the joint venture was to strengthen the corrective lens business of both companies by integrating Nikon's brand and optical technology and sales network in the Japanese market with the global marketing and sales network of Essilor.

 Nikon-Essilor Co.
 Ltd. started its business in January 2000, responsible for research, development, production and sales mainly for ophthalmic optics.

+In October 2024, EssilorLuxottica disclosed a 5.1% stake in Nikon, deepening the relationship between the two companies.

+In October 2025, EssilorLuxottica became Nikon's largest shareholder after its voting-rights ratio reached 10.75%.
+Nikon also stated that EssilorLuxottica had obtained regulatory clearance to increase its holding to up to 20%.
+As of March 31, 2026, Nikon's shareholder register listed "SG/ESSILOR LUXOTTICA" as the largest shareholder, with 18.53% of outstanding shares.